Rick Harrison's FAQ has a good description of constructed/artificial languages:

 Wenedyk is used by the Veneds in the fictional Republic of the Two Crowns.
 That country is part of the Ill Bethisad alternate timeline.

-Language information at the Ill Bethisad Wiki and LangMaker
+Language information at Wikipedia and the Ill Bethisad Wiki

 Ygyde was created as an international auxiliary language (auxlang) and has its own alphabet.